 clean.requireForce is set to true, Git will not delete the files.

-If you want to interactively delete the untracked files use the
+To interactively delete the untracked files, use the

 git clean -d -i